CozetteDyer/Escape/README.md

           - Hint 1: The 'A's are all buttons that cycle through the alphabet
           - Hint 2: Look at your surrounding through the game?
 Do you notice anything?
           - Hint 3: The answer is spelled out in the environment.
-  Puzzle Room 2:
+  - Puzzle Room 2:
       1. You encounter a trivia Question.
 Texas is respectful to all forms of objects.

 Puzzle Answers found below
-  - It is recomeneded to try the game before looking at the answers:
+  - It is recommended to try the game before looking at the answers:
   .
   .
   .